Steiroxys trilineatus

 Human Relevance

 No direct economic importance.
 Occasionally encountered by hikers and field biologists in western grasslands.
-Not considered a pest of or rangeland.
+Not considered a pest of crops or rangeland.
 Vulnerable to loss from agricultural conversion, fire suppression, and invasion by cheatgrass (Bromus tectorum), which alters fuel loads and vegetation structure.

 Similar Taxa